 Talk to a fellow human.

-During the course of our ongoing S/MIME series, we’ve discussed what S/MIME is, why it’s important, and how it can protect users from specific types of email-based attacks.
+During the course of our ongoing S/MIME series, we’ve discussed what S/MIME is, why S/MIME is important, and how it can protect users from specific types of email-based attacks.
 We’ve also discussed how it can help companies remain compliant with privacy and security regulations like HIPAA.

 Most people have heard of HIPAA.
 After all, health care is something that impacts just about everybody.
 Fewer, however, are likely to have heard of the Defense Federal Acquisition Regulation Supplement, better known as DFARS.
 The regulation is designed to protect controlled unclassified information in nonfederal systems and organizations.
 At its core, this is not dissimilar to what HIPAA is designed for, except instead of protecting patient health care information, DFARS applies to information related to national security and defense.